Whether you are looking to upgrade your current skills or to learn some new ones, you can find something to fill your need.

 Adult Language and Learning has been a valuable asset to the Chatham-Kent community since 1984, and the immigrants of the area since 1987.
 Adult Language and Learning works closely with newcomers to our area, supporting them with English as a Second Language training.
 They also help students improve their literacy for education, work and independence goals.

 The Lambton Kent District School Board is responsible for supporting the youth of our area in their goal to achieve their Ontario Secondary School Diploma.
-On their site you can find information about the schools in our area, administration, PA days and much more.
+On their website, you can find information about the schools in our area, administration, PA days and much more.

 The Adult and Continuing Education Program is for adults who are working on upgrading or finishing their grade 12 diploma.
 The main office is located at 35 Creek Road in Chatham, with satellite services in Ridgetown, Wallaceburg, Blenheim, Tilbury and Dresden.